mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ## Proxy Actors

 The term *proxy* means a "stand-in" for something or someone else.
-Voting by proxy means someone else is voting for you.
-A proxy server handles requests in place of your own computer/server.

 There is a common technique in game development to place *proxy actors* in levels instead of placing actual actors directly.
 By doing so we tell the level: "Something can spawn here but we won't tell you what it is yet".
 At runtime we can use this proxy actor as a - you guessed it - relative-to-the-level transform declared at design-time and spawn any actor at it.

-Now I won't go into detail why we would want to do this, but here are just a few advantages:
+Now we won't go into detail why we would want to do this, but here are just a few advantages:

-- ✅ The actual actor is not loaded into memory until it is needed (lower memory footprint)
+- ✅ The actual actor is not loaded into memory until it is needed
 - ✅ We can hotswap which actor gets spawned without touching or changing the level
 - ✅ DLCs and mods can easily modify our levels